mok0/blog/content/about/_index.md

 layout: single
 ---

 Structural Biologist from Aarhus University, retired.
 Antifascist.
-Tweets about science, politics, IT, pseudoscience, scientific racism and other nonsense.
+Blogs about science, politics, IT, pseudoscience, scientific racism and other nonsense.

 <div class="grid">
   <div>